Useful information for Georgia

 Sochi – Batumi (Tuesday, Friday)

-The schedule of ferry ships change often.
-Do not hesitate to contact us for all types of information.
+Ferry schedules change frequently.
+Please do not hesitate to contact us for further information.

 TRANSPORTATION / GETTING AROUND